 Ages 0 - 11

-I was born in the summer of 1992, my parents tell me I was a little one full of energy and had a bad temper but other than that, a normal toddler haha.
+I was born in the summer of 1992, my parents tell me I was a little one full of energy and had a bad temper but other than that, a normal toddler.
 When I was a few years older, it was becoming obvious that I wasn't your typical kid, not listening to teachers and causing chaos.
 At around 5 or 6, I was classed as special needs until they assessed me more.
 I remember going to a hospital doing all sorts of tests that seemed more like games but I new something was up.
 I got into fights and was a menace at school up until I was 9.
 I just seemed to have no control and would attack the teachers and sometimes other kids girl or boy.
-I just took each day as it came and it all feels like a blur now but I do remember wandering what was going on.
+I just took each day as it came but it all feels like a blur now, I do remember wandering what was going on.
 I had a bad temper and I was running around the school like a maniac and would go home and often be violent towards my mum.
 Now looking back it feels like I was living a roller coaster and I couldn't deal with all that was going on, like it was all so much to take in, I never felt settled, I don't think I ever have.

 Ages 12 - 15

-Ages 16 - 12
+Ages 16 - 21

 Ages 22 - 26

-My partner started to keep breaking up with me and coming back, this just further scrambled my mind but I was in love and couldn't walk away.
-It was inevitable something was going to happen but I wasn't sure what It was.
-My thoughts got horrific and I was keeping my distance away from the kids as my mind twisted everything.
-It came to its worst when the youngest boy of 3 sat next to me and asked me to help him on his tablet.
-I was hesitant because it would mean my hand being in between his crotch and the tablet.
-I felt guilty about not helping him so i quickly id what he asked but I had obsession as soon as I helped him ,thinking do I like my hand being here and I tilted the back of my hand against his crotch as a text and pulled away.
-I felt like I did like and then I didn't, I went over it in my mind for 24 hours but I couldn't rationalise it and new I had to tell my partner.
-I waited until the next day when the kids were back at school so they didn't get upset.
+My obsessive mind was trying to convince me that I was a paedophile and this testing behaviour made me even more concerned, I went over it in my mind for 24 hours but I couldn't rationalize it and new I had to tell my partner.
+I waited until the next day when the kids were back at school so they didn't get upset by me leaving.
 I packed all my stuff and messaged her about what had happened.
-She was of course horrified but didn't want to lose me, I decided to go to the local emergency department to see a mental health nurse, where I told them about what happened and I was referred back to the mental health team.
-I thought it went too well because I know regardless if this is OCD or not its serious.
-These suspicious proved true when social services turned up at my partners house and said could no longer be around her kids and effectively ended our relationship.
-We saw each other in secret but she kept coming and going from fear of losing her kids and it made it unsustainable.
+She was of course concerned but didn't want to lose me, I decided to go to the local A & E to see a mental health nurse, where I told them about what happened and I was referred back to the mental health team.
+I thought it went too well because I know regardless if this is intrusive thoughts or not it is still a possible cause for concern.
+These suspicions proved true when social services turned up at my partners house and said I could no longer be around her kids and effectively ended our relationship.
+We saw each other in secret but she kept coming and going from fear of losing her kids and it made inevitably it ended.

-Thanks for reading
+Thanks for reading.